sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Inspired by my personal approach and developed with basic Delphi programming skills, this script is not a definitive solution.
 Instead, it’s a proof of concept showing the potential benefits of integrating such features directly into slicer software, where they could unlock even greater efficiency and advanced capabilities.

 I now rely on this script for all my prints, and use 90% of the same slicer settings, even with my old Klipperized 3D printer and cheap filament.
-Tt’s that effective.
+I’m convinced that this approach, or something similar, could shape the future of 3D printing, and with AI, 3D Printing could become truly accessible to Everyone.

 I believe 3D printing can be much less complicated than it currently seems.
-I encourage you to test, share, and improve this concept.
-I’m convinced that this approach, or something similar, could shape the future of 3D printing.
-With advancements in AI, 3D Printing could become truly accessible to Everyone.
+I encourage you to test, share, and improve this concept with new features.

 I welcome your feedback and ideas—let’s innovate together.
 “Alone we go faster, together we go further.”